Your Baby's Growth: 7 Months

 Article Translations: (Spanish)

 Babies this age continue to grow — in size, physical skills, and their ability to interact with the world.
-Many of the new skills they're learning will come in handy for eating solid food.
-Although breastfeeding or formula feeding will continue to be the main source of nourishment, your baby should be exploring new tastes and textures.
+Much of what they learn will come in handy for eating solid food.
+Breastfeeding or formula feeding should continue as the main source of nourishment.
+But help your baby explore new tastes and textures.

-As long as your baby continues to grow steadily, eating habits shouldn't be a cause for concern.
+As long as your baby keeps growing steadily, eating habits shouldn't be a cause for concern.

 How Much Will My Baby Grow?